Name Becki Wordsworth

 If you’ve been thinking about whether you should do it, you definitely should.
 And Technigo is a great place to learn.
 I really wish I had done this earlier.

-I’m astonished at how much you can learn in 3 months.
+I’m astonished at how much you can learn in such a short time.
 It is intense, and you are going to be thinking about it all the time during the course.
 And half way through you will be doubting you know anything, but it all comes together at the end and gives you this great opportunity to do something new and amazing.

 I’m kind of back at the beginning now and there’s lots of places for me to go from here, which is very exciting, so I’ll see where this skill set takes me.